Tax Provisions affecting Illinois divorce cases

 I pay maintenance payments to my former spouse.
 May I deduct the maintenance?

 It depends.
-If your divorce is entered before January 1, 2019, there is the ability of the payor to generally deduct maintenance.
-And the payments are included in the income of the person receiving them. payee.
+As discussed above, if your divorce is entered before January 1, 2019, there is the ability of the payor to generally deduct maintenance.
+And the payments are included in the income of the person receiving them—the payee.
 To be included in the payee’s income, the payment must be in cash, or its equivalent, such as a check, under a divorce decree, and the maintenance must terminate upon the death of the payee.
 Payments that are ordinarily deductible are not deductible if the divorce decree specifically states that the payments are not alimony/maintenance and/or non-deductible.
 Yet the law changes because of the changes to the tax code that were signed into law at year end 2017.
 So long as a divorce judgment is entered before year end, the payments on an ongoing basis should be deductible by the payor.
 Because of the complex nature of ensuring the proper tax treatment, consulting with a lawyer in this regard is essential.

 A divorce is pending and my spouse and I continue to live in the same home.
 Can I pay temporary maintenance and deduct it?